 Parameter Description

 Project name The name of the Optimal Trace project.
 This must be a repository project.

-Report profile The name of the report profile.
-Available profiles are as follows: • General Report
+Report The name of the report profile.
+Available profiles are as follows:

+profile General Report

-Tree View Report v1.8
+• Tree View Report v1.8

 Swimlane Report

-Requirement Template (AC) Report Actor Usage Report
+Requirement Template (AC) Report

+Actor Usage Report

 As-Is To-Be Report

 Traceability Report

 Complexity and Completeness Report

 Target folder The path and folder in which the report is generated.

 User name A user name with sufficient permissions set for the given project.

+Password The password of the user.